Kanu152015/dummy_fast_apis/README.md

 Employee details will be stored in a dictionary and it will be stored till server runs.

 <h3>Setup Steps</h3>
-- Create Virtual Environment by running following command
+- Create Virtual Environment by running following command<br/>
   - <code>python -m venv venv</code>
 - Activate it
   - <code>source venv/bin/activate</code>